Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - As brains increases in size, long-distance connectivity decreases.
 - The number of neurons that an average neuron connects to doesn’t change with increasing brain size.
 The absolute number of connections per neuron is the same.
 - So to decrease long-distance connectivity while maintaining an absolute number of connections, human brains have developed a small-world architecture.
-- Small-world architecture: a structure that combines many short, fast local connections with a few long-distance connections to communicate the results of local processing.
+- *Small-world architecture*: a structure that combines many short, fast local connections with a few long-distance connections to communicate the results of local processing.
 - As primate brains increased in size, their overall connectivity patterns changed, resulting in anatomical and functional changes.
 - Very few neurons are generated after birth in primates as most of the neurons are generated prenatally during the middle third of gestation.
 - The cortex is built from the inside out.
 ![Figure 2.47](figure2-47.png)
-- Neurogenesis: the creation of neurons.
+- *Neurogenesis*: the creation of neurons.
 - What determines the type of neuron that a migrating cell becomes?
 - The timing of neurogenesis or when a neuron is created.
 - E.g. Fetal alcohol syndrome disrupts neuronal migration resulting in a disorder cortex, leading to cognitive, emotional, and physical disabilities.
 - Although the brain nearly quadruples in size from birth to adulthood, the number of neurons doesn’t increase.
 - What does increase is the number of synapses, the growth of dendritic trees, and both the myelination and proliferation of glial cells.
-- Synaptogenesis: the creation of synapses.
+- *Synaptogenesis*: the creation of synapses.
 - Synaptogenesis is followed by synapse pruning, which continues for more than a decade.
 - E.g. Initially, in the primary visual cortex, there’s an overlap between the projections of the two eyes onto neurons.
 After synaptic pruning, the cortical inputs from the two eyes are nearly completely segregated forming ocular dominance columns.
 - There’s also compelling evidence suggesting that different brain regions reach maturity at different times.